leorsd/FEUP-LDTS/docs/README.md

 # Dungeon Locked

 ## 📖 Game Overview
-__Dungeon Locked__ is a local co-op game inspired by the 00's Flash classic "Fireboy and Watergirl".
+__Dungeon Locked__ is a local  cooperative puzzle-platform game inspired by the 00's Flash classic "Fireboy and Watergirl".

 In this game, two players take on the roles of our main characters, Lavena and Tergon, as they navigate through challenging dungeons filled with traps and enemies.
 To finally achieve freedom, they have to advance through 3 levels that require teamwork and strategy to overcome.

 In each level, the difficulty increases, introducing new challenges.
-In the final level, you'll face all the obstacles from the previous levels, along with a surprising new challenge that will push your abilities to the limit.
+In the final level, you'll face all the obstacles from the previous levels, in a way that will push your abilities to the limit.

-## 🎮 Gameplay Functionalities and Details

-Number of Players: 2 (local co-op).

-### Controls

-####  __Tergon__ (Player 1)
-Move Left: A
-Move Right: D
-Jump: W

-#### __Lavena__ (Player 2)
-Move Left: ←
-Move Right: →
-Jump: ↑
+This project was brought to life by António Lourenço Rodrigues (up202306331@up.pt), Gonçalo Santos (up202306340@up.pt) and Leandro Resende (up202306343@up.pt) for the LDTS 2024/25 curricular unit.

 ## Implemented Features